BrainsNarrativeStudio/Adventure-Rooms/birconnew/scenes/start.md

     next: scene_1759491228140
 ---

 Welcome.
 Thanks for joining us.
+Sit, please.
+Grab one of these sheets, any that speaks to you.
+Set?

-We are part of a secret guild of storytellers, the Narrators.
+We know you are curious about our secret guild of storytellers.
+We are the Narrators.
 We live to discover and tell again the best stories in the universe.
 Stories that must be experienced again and again, kept alive.